topiaspeiponen/imagination-backend/README.md

 This repository contains the back-end server for the Imagination app.
 This project was created with [Flask](https://flask.palletsprojects.com/en/3.0.x/) and uses a NGINX reverse proxy along with Docker.

+The frontend for this app can be seen at https://github.com/topiaspeiponen/imagination-ui

 ### Local development with only Flask server running

 **Requirements**